keenanhallas/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+It allows you to dynamically route to different components with similar paths without writing an individual path for each component.
+Instead, a single path is written and the relevant changes to the path are passed in.

 2. How would you explain form validation to someone who has never programmed before?

+I would say it’s a process to determine that what has been entered into an online form matches the type & shape of the data that’s needed/expected by the site/server.

 3. In 1-2 sentences, define end to end testing.

+End to end testing is what it sounds like - testing a hypothetical user’s journey through the entire app, from when they load the page to when they’re done using the app.
+This testing can include any and all interactions a user could possibly have with the site in any given component and with any given state.
+This type of testing often includes odd edge cases to reflect unexpected user interaction with the app.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.